gaultier/blog/lessons_learned_from_a_successful_rust_rewrite.md

 Rust is much more concerned with correctness than C++, so it sparked a lot of useful discussions.
 For example: oh, the Rust compiler is forcing me to check if this byte array is valid UTF8 when I try to convert it to a string.
 The old C++ code did no such check.
 Let's add this check.

+It felt so good to remove all the CMake files.
+On all the C or C++ projects I worked on, I never felt that CMake was worth it and I always lost of lot of hours to coerce it into doing what I needed.

 ## What did not work so well

 This section is surprisingly long and is the most interesting in my opinion.
 Did Rust hold its promises?